tom-metherell/Mice.jl/README.md

 ## Issues

-This is a very early work in progress: there will be bugs.
+This is still a work in progress: there will be bugs.
 If you find any (or the performance is not what you expect), please report them in the [Issues](https://github.com/tom-metherell/Mice.jl/issues) tab above.

 ## References
 <a id="1">[1]</a>